Loch Ness Monster (roller coaster): Reception and legacy

-Upon opening at the park, the Loch Ness Monster received generally positive reviews.
+Upon opening at the park, the Loch Ness Monster received generally positive reviews from critics and guests.
 A reporter for the Daily Press, Cindy Skove, covered guests' reaction to the roller coaster, with one group stating it was "one of the best", another stating they "only liked it 'generally'", while others excitedly cheered.
 Skove later remarked in another article the Loch Ness Monster was simply "fun", even though she disliked roller coasters.
 Reporter Susan Bruno of the Daily Press noted the reactions of the park's celebrity guests who were chosen to take on the roller coaster, with then-governor John N. Dalton stating he "enjoyed" the ride while George Willig thought it was "excellent" and wanted to ride it more.

 During the first American Coaster Enthusiasts convention, members commented favorably on the overall experience of the ride.
 A writer for The State, Dan Perry, juxtaposed the first drop to the feeling of a "free fall off a 13-story building" and the sudden acceleration with fear.
 Perry concluded his ride experience wanting to ride again after "raising [his] hands high", facing his fears.
 Hank Burchard of The Washington Post wrote: "No coaster connoisseur will be able to hold up his head until he has ridden it.
 Then the problem becomes how to hold down lunch."
 In his review, Burchard said the Loch Ness Monster was in a different league of thrill rides.